RobertCPhillips/CourseraJohnHopkinsDataScience/CleaningData/Project/readme.md

 Once the file is unzipped, the conatined text files are processed per the comments in the script.
 This script uses the _dplyr_ package.

 The output file is named data.summary.txt.

+This project uses the data provide by the UCI Machine Learning Repository.
+Details can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.